billthefarmer/blog/blog/content/post/resurrecting-dos-app.md

 ```

 The app is in a loop continually calling `kbhit()` and processing keys
-and timed events at the same time. so [WaitForSingleObject()][4] with
+and timed actions at the same time, using a lot of CPU.
+So
-a timeout is used to drop the CPU usage and still allow the timed
+[WaitForSingleObject()][4] with a timeout is used to drop the CPU
-events.
-Shift, control, alt and caps lock key events are discarded.
+usage and still allow the timed actions.
+Shift, control, alt and caps
+lock key events are discarded.

 ```c
 int getch()